 New faculty hires.
 In our 2016 Academic Workforce Survey, 567 new faculty members were hired in physics departments, and 26% of new hires were women.
 Astronomy departments hired 25 new faculty members, and 10 were women.
-For both fields, the greatest number of women were hired into tenure-track positions, and over time, the number of women hired into tenure-track positions has increased (Figure 17).
+For both fields, the greatest number of women were hired into tenure-track positions, and over time, the number of women hired into tenured, tenure-track, and permanent positions has increased (Figure 17).
 Although the greatest number of women are in tenure-track positions, the greatest percentage of women were in non-tenure-track positions.
-In 2016, women were hired into 32% of non-tenure-track permanent positions, 28% of part-time positions, and 23% of tenure-track positions.
+In 2016, women were hired into 32% of non-tenure-track permanent positions, 29% of temporary positions, 28% of part-time positions, and 23% of tenure-track positions.